kifre1/Hali_Shift_withNF/README.md

 **Sup3TMB_Error_fix.R**
 - When you try some commands that use TMB, you will get an error ('"TMBconfig" not available for .Call() for package') **Sup4DataPlot.R**
 - Makes Supplemental Figure 1: Footprint of NEFSC and DFO Maritimes, and NF  RV surveys
+- Makes Supplemental Figure 2: Panel plot showing the data availability by Year

 #top 5 commercial and top 5 depleted species